lillian-aoki/disease-model-2019/Refined Models/Transect_model_glmm_v2.md

     ## ---------------------------------------------------------------------------
     ## 988.30 | 1019.17 |       0.36 |       0.13 | 0.26 | 0.15 |  1.00 |     0.13

+    ## Scale for 'y' is already present.
+Adding another scale for 'y', which will
+    ## replace the existing scale.

     ## Scale for 'colour' is already present.
 Adding another scale for 'colour',
     ## which will replace the existing scale.